OfficeDev/outlook-dev-docs/docs/add-ins/validate-an-identity-token.md

 ---
 title: Validate an Outlook add-in identity token | Microsoft Docs
-description: Learn how to validate an Outlook add-in identity token.
+description: Your Outlook add-in can send you an Exchange user identity token, but before you trust the request you must validate the token to ensure that it came from the Exchange server that you expect.
 author: jasonjoh
 ms.topic: article
 ms.technology: office-add-ins